Efficient kernel-based variable selection with sparsistency: Introduction

-More recently, attempts have been made to develop model-free variable selection algorithms to circumvent the dependency on restrictive model assumptions.
-Particularly, variable selection is formulated in a dimension reduction framework in Li et al. (2005, \cite{LiB2005}) and Bondell and Li (2009, \cite{Bondell2009}) via searching for the sparse basis of the central dimension reduction space.
-Fukumizu and Leng (2014, \cite{Fukumiza2014}) developed a gradient-based dimension reduction algorithm that can be extended to model-free variable selection.
-A novel measurement-error-model-based variable selection algorithm is developed in Stefanski et al. (2014, \cite{Stafabski2014}) and Wu and Stefanski (2015, \cite{WuY2015}) for nonparametric kernel regression models, and a gradient learning framework is proposed in Yang et al. (2016, \cite{YangL2016}) to conduct variable selection in a flexible RKHS (Wahba, 1998, \cite{Wahba1998}).
-These algorithms are attractive due to its flexibility and asymptotic sparsistency, yet their high computational cost remains as one of the main obstacles.
+More recently, attempts have been made to develop {nonparametric} sparse learning methods to circumvent the dependency on restrictive model assumptions.
+Particularly, sparse learning is formulated in a dimension reduction framework in Li et al. \cite{LiB2005} and Bondell and Li \cite{Bondell2009} via searching for the sparse basis of the central dimension reduction space.
+Fukumizu and Leng \cite{Fukumiza2014} developed a gradient-based dimension reduction method that can be extended to nonparametric sparse learning.
+A novel measurement-error-model-based sparse learning method is developed in Stefanski et al. \cite{Stafabski2014} and Wu and Stefanski \cite{WuY2015} for nonparametric kernel regression models, {and some gradient learning methods \cite{Rosasco2013, YangL2016} are proposed to conduct sparse learning in a flexible RKHS \cite{Wahba1998}.} Also, a flexible knock-off filter framework \cite{Barber2015} and a recursive feature elimination method by using kernel ridge regression are proposed \cite{Dasgupta2018}, which show substantial advantage than most existing methods, yet their lack of selection consistency or computational efficiency remain as some of their main obstacles. {Specifically, it is also interesting to point out that most existing gradient-based methods \cite{Rosasco2013, YangL2016} aim to directly estimate the gradient functions in a regularization framework with some well-designed penalty terms, and thus they may not be applicable to analyze data with high dimension due to their expensive computational cost. }